ParkingLotDevOps/Automated-Parking-Lot/README.md

 ####  Response
 Status: 200 OK
 Content-Type: application/json
-car - updates the car with the id "carId" with the new license plate "newLicensePlate"
+Car - updates the car with the id "carId" with the new license plate "newLicensePlate"

 ###   Delete car